 REGISTRAR ADD/DROP PROCEDURES and MONTHLY TRACKING OF STUDENT ACTIVITIES

-SUMMARY- Add/drop for both preclinical electives and advanced clinical experiences may be made online in live time based on deadlines specific to each category of electives.
+SUMMARY- Add/drop for both preclerkship electives and advanced clinical experiences may be made online in live time based on deadlines specific to each category of electives.

-- Generally, preclinical electives may be added/dropped up to 3 weeks from the start date of the course.
+- Generally, preclerkship electives may be added/dropped up to 3 weeks from the start date of the course.

 - Advanced electives may be added/dropped up to 45 days prior to the start of a rotation.

-Students access online add/drop through their Student Services Portal on MyCourses.
+Students access online add/drop through their Student Resources Page on MyCourses.
 In the Registrar section, the appropriate link will be available during the open add/drop period; after the deadline, the link will be deactivated until the next open add/drop period.

-All scheduling (core and electives) is managed through the Registrar’s Office.
-To ensure fairness in scheduling for all students, we do not allow students to contact course directors to make special arrangements (unless you are instructed to do so by our Office).
+All scheduling (core and elective courses and clerkships) is managed through the Registrar’s Office.
+To ensure fairness in scheduling for all students, we do not allow students to contact course directors to make special arrangements (unless instructed to do so by the Registrar’s Office).

 The complete add/drop policy is detailed below.